shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 # Economy
-The Dao of Capital: Austrian Investing in a Distorted World Book by Mark Spitznagel
+- **The Dao of Capital: Austrian Investing in a Distorted World** - Book by Mark Spitznagel
+- **Basic Economics** - Thomas Sowell

-rywkin - 3 rewolucja przemysłowa
+- **3 rewolucja przemysłowa** - rywkin

 Christopher Booker
+101 prison of mind from 1790 ??